 - Identification and verification

 - Decoupled authentication

 - Promotion of frictionless flow – PSD2 exemptions

-Learn how you can boost your approved transaction volume with EMV 3DS 2.2.0, proper handling of PSD2 RTS exemptions and the option for delegating the authentication from our payment expert Ana Vuksanovikj-Vanevska.
-In her presentation at MPE 2020 she will also explain the five reasons for 3DS 2.2.0 in more detail.
-Go to our event page for more information:
+To learn how you can boost your approved transaction volume with EMV 3DS 2.2.0, proper handling of PSD2 RTS exemptions and the option for delegating the authentication, talk to our payment expert Ana Vuksanovikj-Vanevska.